VedavyasaRao/ModernCPP/README.md

 # Modern C++ #
 *Discusses some of the regular and C++ 11 and 14 features*
 ## New anguage Features ##
+The following discusses some of the new features introduced in C++11 and 14.
 ### auto
 The auto keyword is remnant of C that was used to declare local variable in a function.
 In C++ it has a different meaning and is used to assign a data type based on initialized value.
 More details can be found [here➹](https://modcpp11.blogspot.com/p/new-language-support.html#auto).